Bow-Tie Structures of Twitter Discursive Communities: Dutch elections dataset

 The CONSERVATIVES group results again that community with the highest percentages of nodes and links within SCC (see Fig.~\ref{conservatives_dutch}).

-It contains above 40\% of the links of the entire network just in SCC. \\ In this dataset are present few retweets containing urls to untrustworthy web-pages (Newsguard).
+\fab{Indeed, SCC contains more than 40\% of the links of the entire network}. \\ In this dataset are present \fab{just a} few retweets containing urls to untrustworthy web-pages (Newsguard).
 However, they are all located in the CONSERVATIVES community: 153 in total, whose 55\% in the SCC and 45\% between SCC and OUT.

-\subsection{Italian debate on migrants dataset}
+\section{Italian debate on migrants dataset}

 This Italian dataset contains Twitter posts about the migration flows from Northern Africa.
-The dataset consists in 1,082,029 posts published between January 23, 2019 and February 22, 2019. \\ The network has been divided simply in DX (right-oriented Italian parties as ``Lega Nord"), CSX (left-oriented Italian parties as the Democratic Party and other minor center-left parties), M5S (``Five Star Movement" party) and the usual MEDIA community.
-The first two result the most numerous ones (Fig.~\ref{discursive_migr}). \\ In Fig.~\ref{migrants} there are the bow-tie structures for the four discursive communities in this dataset.
+The dataset consists of \fab{1,081,780} posts published between January 23, 2019 and February 22, 2019. \\ \fab{Using Louvain communitiy detection algorithm (see the main text), the network was partitioned in the following communities:} DX (right-oriented Italian parties as ``Lega Nord"), CSX (left-oriented Italian parties as the Democratic Party and other minor center-left parties), M5S (``Five Star Movement" party) and the usual MEDIA community.
+The first two communities result the most numerous ones (see Fig.~\ref{discursive_migr} and \fab{Table~\ref{tab:dim_migrants}}).

+\\ In Fig.~\ref{migrants} there are the bow-tie structures for the four discursive communities in this dataset.

 The most numerous community of DX and CSX display informative bow-ties while in the two smaller ones the nodes are mostly located in the OTHERS sector, especially for the MEDIA community (above 95\%).
 Looking to the colors in the graphs, in general, the latter ones result more in agreement with the Direct Configuration Model.